ideal-postcodes/postcodes.io/README.md

 **Configure Postgres and Seed Database**

 Postcodes.io is packaged with a script to setup and download the ONS Postcode Directory.
-To run this, navigate into the repository directory and run,
+To run this, navigate into the repository directory and run:

 ```
 $ npm run setup